skip to main content

 What channels show the NHL Winter Classic?

-Canada-based viewers can catch the game with English-language commentary on Sportsnet, while TVA Sports will carry Canadian French–language coverage.
+Canada-based viewers can catch the game with English-language commentary on Sportsnet and Sportsnet+, while TVA Sports will carry Canadian French–language coverage.

 Best TV plans for watching the NHL Winter Classic

 The best TV plan for watching the NHL Winter Classic depends on your budget and viewing habits.
-But if you’re looking for the cheapest TV plan and already have reliable internet, we recommend subscribing to Sling TV.
+If you’re looking for an inexpensive option and already have reliable internet, I recommend subscribing to HBO Max.
+You’ll need a Standard or Premium plan (starting at $16.99/mo.) to stream live sports like the Winter Classic, but you won’t need any extra add-ons.

-The Sling Orange plan costs $40 a month and comes with TNT, so you’ll be set for the Winter Classic.
-It also includes TBS, ESPN, ESPN2, and ESPN3 for more national NHL coverage—meaning you won’t miss the All-Star Game and NHL Playoffs if you stay subscribed beyond January.
+For a slightly more substantial TV package, you can get Sling TV‘s Orange plan for $45.99/mo.
+It includes TNT alongside TBS, ESPN, ESPN2, and ESPN3 for more national NHL coverage—meaning you won’t miss the NHL Stadium Series and NHL Playoffs if you stay subscribed beyond January.

-You can also take your Sling TV base plan to the next level with the Sports Extra add-on (starting at $11 a month).
-That’ll get you NHL Network, ESPNews, ESPNU, and college conference networks—a crucial lineup of channels for watching the NCAA Men’s Ice Hockey Championship.
-(You’ll need ESPN+ to watch the women’s tournament.)
+With the Sports Extra add-on, you can take your Sling TV base plan to the next level for as low as $11.00 a month.
+That’ll get you NHL Network, ESPNews, ESPNU, and college conference networks.
+That’s a crucial lineup for watching the NCAA Men’s Ice Hockey Championship, though you’ll need ESPN+ to watch certain parts of the women’s tournament.

 Which TV providers show the NHL Winter Classic?